Steps of the eviction process in New York:

 As the next step in the eviction process, New York landlords must file a petition in the appropriate court.
 The eviction case shall be held in a court where the property is located.

-The notice of petition and petition for eviction must be served on the tenant by anyone who is 18 years or older and is not part of the case 10-17 days prior to the hearing.
+The notice of petition and petition for eviction must be served on the tenant by anyone who is 18 years or older and is not part of the case within 10-17 days prior to the hearing.

-Step 3: Court Holds Hearing & Issues Judgment
+Step 3: Court Holds Hearing and Issues Judgment

 The hearing date is set at the time the landlord files their petition for eviction with the court.
 The hearing must be held 10-17 days after the petition is served on the tenant.
+Either party can request a 14 day postponement.

+If the tenant fails to appear for the hearing, the judge may make a ruling on the eviction that day.
 If the judge rules in favor of the landlord, a warrant of eviction will be issued, and the eviction process will continue.

 Step 4: Warrant of Eviction Is Issued

-The Warrant of Eviction is the tenant’s final notice to leave the rental unit and gives them the opportunity to remove their belongings before they are forcibly removed from the rental unit.
+The warrant of eviction is the tenant’s final notice to leave the rental unit and gives them the opportunity to remove their belongings before they are forcibly removed from the rental unit.

 If the court has ruled in the landlord’s favor, the landlord will ask the court to issue a warrant.
 This can be done at the hearing.